anthonylangsworth/FCMS/README.md

 Note there is a bug in https://fleetcarrier.space where some commander names have a "CMDR" prefix.
 If so, modify line 156 in the "journal_entry" method to manually prepend "CMDR ".

+TODO: Add bug concerning starting system being the system the command issues the carrier command from.